Wednesday, March 8, 2017

 Today, March 8th, 2017, is International Women's Day.

-Since the world is still pretty much run by (straight white) men, and therefore pretty much every day is Men's Day, we are pleased to celebrate International Women's Day (observed since 1911!) and to celebrate mothers, grandmothers, sisters, daughters, nieces, aunts, wives, and friends.
+Since the world is still pretty much run by (straight white) men (and since the Monster-in-Chief and leader of the free world bragged about grabbing women by their genitals), and therefore pretty much every day is Men's Day, we are pleased to celebrate International Women's Day (observed since 1911!) and to celebrate mothers, grandmothers, sisters, daughters, nieces, aunts, wives, and friends.
 After all, we all, each and every one of us, came from a woman.
 (Thanks, Mom!
 I miss you!)

 To the women in my life, I love you all.
 I wish the world was a better place for you and treated you better.
 In many places around the world, even in developed countries where one would not expect it, women are still seen as second class citizens.
 Unfortunately, misogyny is alive and well... "feminine" things always take a backseat to what is masculine.
 Manliness is seen as a virtue while femininity is seen as a weakness, something to be avoided or discouraged.
 And unfortunately, misogyny is the basis of homophobia (an unnatural fear of what is perceived as feminine).